swiftech/swiftmarker/readme.md

 * 2019-08-24 v2.1
 	* if no data selected in loop expression, nothing will be output.
-	* fix the logic expression handle bug.
+	* fix the logical expression handle bug.

 * 2019-05-01 v2.0
 	* rebuild the template engine